ketoappesso/munia/POSPAL_INTEGRATION.md

 # Pospal API Integration for Appesso Coffee Balance

 ## Overview
-This integration connects the Munia wallet page to the Pospal POS system to display real-time Appesso coffee shop balances.
+This integration connects the Appesso wallet page to the Pospal POS system to display real-time Appesso coffee shop balances.

 ## Configuration Complete ✅